rkkoszewski/DSComEmu/README.md

 - **CLI Interface** that can be used to controll most of the features from this project without having to code anything.
 Just run the JAR file and explore what the command line interface is able to do.

 **PLEASE NOTE: This library is completely unoficial, and has no relation with the original DreamScreen developers.
-The implementation is purely based on documentation found in the internet and my own observations.**
+The implementation is purely based on documentation found on the internet and my own observations.**

 This project was born in order to understand the communication protocol between a DreamScreen SideKick and a DreamScreen HD Device.
 DreamScreen is theoretically able to stream screen color updates at 60FPS to a SideKick device independently of the video source.
-The final goal is to Emulate a SideKick good enough to be able to receive the colors in realtime from an original DreamScreen HD device and be able to forward these changes to other homebrew RGB devices.
+The final goal is to Emulate a SideKick good enough to be able to receive the colors in realtime from an original DreamScreen HD device and be able to forward these to another homebrew RGB device.

 ## Quick Start Guide: ##